magosil86/bumblebee/vignettes/bumblebee-estimate-transmission-flows-and-ci-tutotial.md

 The `theta_hat` variable denotes estimated proportions of HIV transmissions in the trial population within and between intervention and control communities.
 There was substantial sexual mixing between intervention and control communities.
-Transmissions into control communities from interventions communities were rarer than the reverse, compatible with a benefit from the universal HIV test-and-treat intervention.
+Transmissions into intervention communities from control communities were three times more common than the reverse, compatible with a benefit from the universal HIV test-and-treat intervention.

 #### See `?estimate_transmission_flows_and_ci()` for a description of all the output variables